ayushshrivastv/tryolivia/README.md

 The result?
 A platform where privacy, speed, and openness aren't trade-offs—they're the default.
 Communities form organically around the questions people actually care about, and collective insight emerges naturally, unhindered by cost or strategic gamesmanship.

-Olivia isn't just tech—it's a vision: prediction markets should feel effortless yet remain fully decentralized.
+cineintosh isn't just tech—it's a vision: prediction markets should feel effortless yet remain fully decentralized.
 Whether you're a developer diving into MPC and rollups, or a first-time user placing your inaugural bet, I've built this to be approachable, transparent, and fun.

 Dive in, create a market, predict boldly—and let's see what emerges when barriers vanish.